echoKangYL/yilinkang.github.io/README.md

 **Weighted Distributed Differential Privacy ERM: Convex and Non-convex**
 **Yilin Kang**, Yong Liu*, Ben Niu, Weiping Wang.
 Computers & Security (accept, CCF-B)

+Jun 01, 2021.
+A paper titled 'Towards Sharper Utility Bounds for Differentially Private Pairwise Learning' was submitted to arXiv, 2021.

 Feb 20, 2020.
 A paper titled 'Differentially Private ERM Based on Data Perturbation' was submitted to arXiv, 2020.

 Feb 20, 2020.
 A paper titled 'Input Perturbation: A New Paradigm between Central and Local Differential Privacy' was submitted to arXiv, 2020.